-When ever oranges are mentioned, whether the fruit or juice, we tend to think about the Vitamin C and what it will do for us.
-The first benefit that they offer is to help our immunity and prevent the common cold or at least, help us to put up a good fight.
+When ever oranges are mentioned, whether the fruit or juice, we tend to think about Vitamin C. The main benefit from eating oranges regularly is they help to prevent the common cold or at least, help us to put up a good fight.

 Anyone seeing an orange tree for the first time may be forgiven for wondering if it’s actually real.
 This could be because orange trees have never actually grown naturally.
 They are a hybrid cross of the pomelo and the tangerine.